Llanborth FarmhouseLlandysul, Mid Wales

 A short distance from Penbryn beach, one of the area’s best-kept secrets, Llanborth welcomes families, outdoor lovers and walkers.
 Step onto the all-Wales coastal path from the cottage door, and fall in love with this stretch of coastline which offers sweeping seascapes, rugged cliffs, tucked-away beaches and opportunities for dolphin-spotting.

 Set in a little farming hamlet of Penbryn, just 400 metres up from the beach, your seaside escape starts when you open the door to this beautiful dog-friendly Victorian cottage, recently completely renovated in contemporary tones with a nod to the stunning coastal setting.
-Inside, the living room, kitchen, dining room and toilet are on the ground floor and upstairs you’ll find the master with ensuite, a further double/twin and the main bathroom.
+Inside, the living room, kitchen, dining room and toilet are on the ground floor and upstairs you’ll find the master with ensuite and a further kingsize which can also be a twin bedroom and the main bathroom.
 The second floor has two bedrooms and a bathroom too.
 Outside there are reserved parking spaces in front of the cottage, with an enclosed garden to the front and a grassed area to the side.
 There’s also a patio table and chairs, great if the evenings are balmy and you want to stay outdoors.

 From the cottage, head down the road to the beach or take the scenic route through the woods.
 There’s also a cafe opposite, open until 5pm (open in the spring and summer months).
 This area is all about the coast though, so whether you’re walking, relaxing on a beach or looking for some adrenaline-fuelled water activities you’ll be spoilt for choice.
 For nearby sand-between-your-toes based beach encounters, try surfer’s favourite Llangrannog; sandy, sheltered Mwnt or the wide open Poppit Sands, popular with all sorts of activity-lovers like kite boarders.